Ireland - General Election 29 November 2024

 The General Election was planned for Friday 29 November 2024.
 The deadline to register and update details for in-person voting for the General Election is 12 November 2024.
 The deadline for postal and special voting arrangements for the General Election was 10 November 2024.
 A general election is a vote by the people of Ireland to decide who will represent them in the Dáil (Ireland’s lower house of parliament).
 Ireland is a parliamentary democracy which means that the Irish public directly elect TDs to represent them.

-There are currently 30 political parties registered to contest elections in Ireland and in the 2020 General Election saw nine different parties win seats in the Dáil.
+There were 30 political parties registered to contest elections in Ireland and in the 2020 General Election saw nine different parties win seats in the Dáil.
 If a candidate is successful, they become a Teachta Dála (TD).
 TDs are the elected representatives in the Dáil.
 Once elected, TDs vote to choose a Taoiseach and form a government.
 There will be 174 TDs elected to the next Dáil.
 The Constitution states that each TD shall represent 20,000-30,000 people living in the State.
 TDs are elected to represent the people in their constituency, who are often referred to as constituents.
 A constituency is a specific area where a set number of political representatives are elected by the voters living there.

 To stand for election to Dáil Éireann, a candidate must be a citizen of Ireland and at least 21 years of age by polling day.
 A person may nominate himself or herself as a candidate or, with his or her consent, may be nominated by a person who is registered as an elector in the constituency concerned.
 A candidate not in possession of a certificate of political affiliation (confirmation that a person is a candidate of a political party registered in the Register of Political Parties) must have their nomination completed using either of the following options: by way of assents requiring the completion of statutory declarations by 30 assentors (registered electors) in the relevant Dáil constituency, or by way of the candidate, or someone on his or her behalf, lodging a deposit of €500 with the returning officer.